Guppy-Studios/GuppyCosmetics/README.md

 # GuppyCosmetics

 GuppyCosmetics is a Minecraft plugin that allows players to equip customizable cosmetic items, including hats and backblings.
-Players can easily equip these items by right-clicking on them, and server administrators can spawn cosmetic items using simple commands.
+Players can easily equip these items by right-clicking on them.

 ## Features